George Alfred Carthew: Antiquarian career

 Inspired by his early work with his father's charters, Carthew was a passionate antiquarian all his life.
 He and his father were early members of the Norfolk and Norwich Archaeological Society, and Carthew became one of the first local secretaries of the organisation.
 Carthew was a frequent contributor to the society's journal, Norfolk Archaeology, publishing, among other papers, an article on East Dereham church in the first volume, and extracts from the antiquarian Peter Le Neve's diary (which had passed through his family after Thomas Martin of Palgrave, husband of Le Neve's widow, had gifted it to his grandfather) accompanied by his extensive genealogical notes.
 Goodwin lists Carthew's most important contributions as "On the Right of Wardship and the Ceremony of Homage and Fealty in the Feudal Times" (Norfolk Archaeology.
 4: 286–91) and "North Creake Abbey" (Norfolk Archaeology.
 7: 153–68).

-In February 1854, Carthew was elected a Fellow of the Society of Antiquaries of London, and often contributed to its periodicals.
-Upon George Henry Dashwood's death in 1869, he was one of the antiquarians responsible for bringing his first volume of William Hervy's 1563 Visitation of Norfolk to publication in 1878.
+In February 1854, Carthew was elected a Fellow of the Society of Antiquaries of London.
+He often contributed to its periodicals.
+Upon George Henry Dashwood's death in 1869, he was one of the antiquarians responsible for bringing his edition of the first volume of William Hervy's 1563 Visitation of Norfolk to publication in 1878.
 After Carthew's death, two unfinished works of his were prepared for publications by his close friend Augustus Jessopp: A History of the Parishes of West and East Bradenham (1883) and The Origin of Family or Sur-Names (1883).

 Carthew's primary antiquarian work was The Hundred of Launditch and Deanery of Brisley in the County of Norfolk, published in three parts between 1877 and 1879, near the end of his life.
 This work was the product of forty years of work, frequently hampered by poor health and financial hardship.
 The publication of the work was costly for Carthew, as it was only privately circulated, but it met with much praise from local historians.
 Walter Rye in his Index to Norfolk Topography (1881) praised Carthew extensively as: